-Use any of the functions except Thematic Mapping from the Layer control dialog box on your seamless layer.
-Add, Remove, or Reorder layers or set Display, Zoom Layering or Label options for the seamless layer (all base tables) at one time.
+Use any of the functions except Thematic Mapping from the Layer Control window on your seamless layer.
+Add, remove, or reorder layers or set display, zoom ;ayering or label options for the seamless layer (all base tables) at one time.
 However, you cannot make a seamless layer editable.